Need to talk? Call 1800 882 436.

 What is hepatitis C?

-Hepatitis C is a viral infection that can cause damage to your liver and increase your risk of developing liver cancer.
+Hepatitis C (hep C) is a viral infection that is carried in your blood and affects your liver.

 How is hepatitis C spread?

-Hepatitis C can spread when blood from an infected person comes into contact with the blood of an uninfected person.
-The virus cannot be spread through kissing, touching, sneezing, or by sharing food or bathrooms.
+Hepatitis C can spread when your blood has contact with blood from an infected person.
+The virus can’t be spread through:

 What are the symptoms of hepatitis C?

-If you are concerned that you may have become infected with hepatitis C, you should have a blood test before you become pregnant.
-This is because it is easier to treat hepatitis C in women who are not pregnant.
-If you are currently pregnant, you will be offered a hepatitis C test as part of routine screening.
-If your blood test for hepatitis C comes back positive, your doctor may ask you to do another blood test to confirm the results and check for other infections.
+If you are already pregnant, your doctor will offer you a hepatitis C test as part of routine screening.
+If your blood test for hepatitis C comes back positive, you may have to do another blood test to confirm the results and check for other infections.

-Ribavirin, one of these antiviral medicines, is considered particularly dangerous for pregnant women since it can cause serious birth defects and even the death of the baby.
-If you or a male partner are currently taking ribavirin, you should use reliable contraception (birth control) and not try to become pregnant for at least 6 months after you finish taking it.
+If you or your partner are currently taking ribavirin, you should use reliable contraception (birth control).
+You shouldn’t try to get pregnant for at least 6 months after you finish taking ribavirin.

 How do I prepare for labour and birth?